Kuria Constituency

-Kuria Constituency is a former electoral constituency in Kenya since idipendence in 1963.
-It was after Chacha Sinda's (a Colonialist and Paramount chief) decades of leadership since 1899 to his controvasual demise in 1940s.
+Kuria Constituency is a former electoral constituency in Kenya since independence in 1963.
+It was after Chacha Sinda's (a Colonialist and Paramount chief) decades of leadership since 1899 to his controversial demise in 1940s.
 It was the only constituency in the former Kuria District.
-The constituency had 21 wards, all electing councillors to the Kehancha municipality.
+The constituency had 21 wards, all electing councilors to the Kehancha municipality.
 It has since been divided into Kuria West Constituency and Kuria East Constituency.